CircuitSetup/Flux-Capacitor_backup/README.md

 #### Hardware configuration settings

-##### &#9654; Use 'panel light' for box lights
+##### &#9654; Use 'GPIO14' for box lights

-Normally, [box lights](#box-lighting) are connected to the "External LED" connectors, and the [IR feedback LED](#ir-remote-control) to the "Panel Light" connector (GND/S).
-Check this option if your box lights are instead connected to the "Panel Light" connector.
-This option, in essence, swaps the "external LED" and "Panel light" connector purposes.
+Normally, [box lights](#box-lighting) are connected to the "Box LED" connectors.
+Check this option if your box lights are instead connected to the "GPIO14" connector.

 ##### &#9654; Use volume knob by default